eugene3231/face-recognition/README.md

 features register, signin/signout functions.

-this is the front-end for the app, the back-end for the app can be found here: [smart-brain-api](https://github.com/eugene3231/smart-brain-api).
+this is the front-end for the app, the back-end: [smart-brain-api](https://github.com/eugene3231/smart-brain-api).
 ### Used
 * HTML5
 * CSS3